cloudfoundry/cf-mysql-release/README.md

 ## Security Groups

-Note: this section does not apply to bosh-lite deployments.
+Note: adding additional security groups for cf-mysql is not required on bosh-lites running cf-release [v212](https://github.com/cloudfoundry/cf-release/blob/v212/bosh-lite/cf-stub-spiff.yml#L47) or later.

 Since [cf-release](https://github.com/cloudfoundry/cf-release) v175, applications by default cannot to connect to IP addresses on the private network.
 This prevents applications from connecting to the MySQL service.
 To enable access to the service, create a new security group for the IP configured in your manifest for the property `jobs.cf-mysql-broker_z1.mysql_node.host`.